ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Explained/advanced-resources.rst

 Clone Stickiness
 ________________

-To achieve a stable allocation pattern, clones are slightly sticky by default.
+To achieve stable assignments, clones are slightly sticky by default.
 If no value for ``resource-stickiness`` is provided, the clone will use a value of 1.
-Being a small value, it causes minimal disturbance to the score calculations of other resources but is enough to prevent Pacemaker from needlessly moving copies around the cluster.
+Being a small value, it causes minimal disturbance to the score calculations of other resources but is enough to prevent Pacemaker from needlessly moving instances around the cluster.

 .. note::